Provider News & Updates

 News and Updates

-The Prior Authorization tool will be unavailable from 7am Sunday, November 23 through 7am Monday, November 24, 2025 for routine maintenance.
-During this time, if you need to request a prior authorization you will need to submit on a State of Vermont Uniform Medical Prior Authorization Form by fax to (866) 387-7914.
+The Prior Authorization tool will be unavailable on Sunday, January 18, 2026 for routine maintenance.
+If you have a prior authorization request during this time, that cannot wait until the tool is operational on Monday, January 19, 2026, you will need to submit a State of Vermont Uniform Medical Prior Authorization Form with supporting medical documentation (if applicable) by fax to (866) 387-7914.

 All other functions on the Provider Resource Center such as eligibility, claims, and provider vouchers will be available during this time.